Details

 GEEO Program Confirmation Process

-Cancellation policy
+Cancellation Policy

 All cancellations must be submitted to GEEO in written form by emailing your request for cancellation to

 travel@geeo.org.
-If you do not receive a confirmation that we have received your written cancellation request, please call us at 1-877-600-0105.
+If you do not receive a confirmation that we have received your written cancellation request, please call us at +1 347-433-6674.
 Verbal cancellation requests will not be honored.

-- If you cancel 60 days or more prior to departure, all your program fee payments will be refunded besides your $350 deposit which is kept on file for future use
+- If you cancel 60 days or more prior to the start of your program, all payments will be refunded excluding your $350 deposit, which is kept on file for future use and never expires.
+(Exception for participants who receive grants from our university partners: To address disruption caused by cancellation from grant recipients, deposits paid by grant recipients are forfeited upon cancellation.)

-- If you cancel between 30 and 59 days prior to departure, you will receive a 50% refund and your deposit is kept on file for future use
+- If you cancel between 30 and 59 days prior to the start of your program, you will receive a 50% refund and your deposit will be kept on file for future use and will never expire.

-- If you cancel within 30 days of departure, you will receive no refund, but your deposit is kept on file for future use
+- If you cancel within 30 days prior to the start of your program, you will receive no refund, but your deposit will be kept on file for future use and will never expire.

-This trip includes light walking and optional moderate hiking that is suitable for most fitness levels.
+- ACTIVITY LEVEL: This trip includes light walking and optional moderate hiking that is suitable for most fitness levels.

 Single Travelers